 In the other hall I met the sales manager who showed me tcardsonline.
 They made physical boards for years and also their newer online SaaS solution.
 This looks a nice progression from plastic wall mounts with paper cards in.
 It allows flexibility and customisation of how you setup what's on the cards and how they flow.
 If it's part orders though the system or staff movements.
 Being online means you can check it remotely as well without walking across the building.
 The history of the card movement and people's names who have moved it is a time saving bonus.

 In agile development we work with Kanban and Scrum boards this allows this lean movement of work tasks but other more flexible custom business planning as well.

 Having the chance to share a beer with Mark Deadman, New Business Development Director and Paul Jones at MTD CNC ltd. They had a prime crows nest floor above the show.
 I have been enjoying there work and share there marketing outlook on getting businesses talking with people and not just suppliers.
 Their work on video interviews and marketing on their improved Manufacture Marketing platform adds humor and also real use cases for big machines at busy CNC shops in the UK.
 Keep up the good work guys and go checkout their Youtube channel and videos from the show.

 Highlight of the show.
 Was the KombiSIGN 40 and software for closing the loop without adding additional process.

-I am still writing up the floor survey I asked directors on the stands.
+Also a write up from directors on the stands floor survey.
 Look forward to the next MACH 2018 in two years.